 This will make the devastating ordeal a bit easier on you and those youlove.
 And that’s where the divorce preparation checklist comes in.
 If you have reached a stage where you are thinking of how to prepare for divorce, read on to find out about the essentials that should be a part of your divorce settlement checklist.

-How to prepare for divorce

-When should I get a divorce preparation checklist?
+How to prepare for divorce and when should I get a divorce preparation checklist?

-Since it is unexpected, people are not emotionally strong enough to make decisions at the time of divorce or have a divorce checklist ready.
+Since it is unexpected, people are not emotionally strong enough to make decisions at the time of divorce or have a divorce preparation checklist ready.
 Planning and having a divorce preparation checklist will help you in restructuring your lives after the big decision.

 Questions such as where will the house go?How will the debts be paid?
 How will the retirement assets be divided?
-And more, need to be answered while preparing for divorce.
+These questions need to be answered while preparing for divorce.
 In the midst of all the ensuing chaos, some steps should be considered even as the two of you prepare for a divorce.

 1. Discuss with caution